CANTERhm/Curvalyser_CLI/README.md

 # Curvalyser_CLI

-The original Curvalyser and Paramalyser developed by Jan Opfer, j [at] opfer [dot] net Running with the command line (CLI).
+The original Curvalyser and Paramalyser developed by Jan Opfer.
+Contact: j [at] opfer [dot] net

+Run as a command line interface (CLI) program.

+## Verison
+* Curvalyser v1.10 Paramalyser 1.10
+    * the final release from the original developer Jan Opfer.

+## Miscellaneous